Emegua/shadow-plugin-bitcoin/README.md

 ## v0.16.0 version Bitcoind shadow plugin setup from clean slate
-This repository holds a Shadow plug-in that runs the Bitcoin Satoshi reference client.
+Shadow-Plugin-bitcoin repository holds a Shadow plug-in that runs the Bitcoin Satoshi reference client.
 It can be used to run private Bitcoin networks of clients and servers on a single machine using the Shadow discrete-event network simulator.
 Since the current version of **Shadow-Plugin-bitcoin** has unresolved segmentation fault errors on recent versions of Ubuntu, for example 16.04 and 18.04 LTS, the repository is already archived by the owners or the repo.
 The steps provided below will give you some guidance to setup Bitcoind plugin without any segfault in ubunutu 18.04.

 ### 0. Make sure that the Shadow simulator is sucessfully installed.